 Generic web host, WordPress hosting or managed hosting - what do you have to look out for?
-In our WordPress hosting comparison we have tips on important topics such as WordPress performance, security and support and show you what really matters when it comes to WordPress hosting!
+In our comprehensive WordPress hosting comparison, we have tips on important topics such as WordPress performance, security and support and show you what really matters when it comes to WordPress hosting!

 What's the basis for a meaningful comparison of WordPress hosting?

 For the comparison, we took a closer look at the following WordPress hosting providers: